 GROWING GARLIC:

-Garlic greens usually start peeking through the mulch sometime in April.
+Garlic greens usually start peeking through the mulch in April.
 Take off the black cloth, but leave the mulch in place.
 The mulch will add to the fertility, help with moisture control and discourage weeds.
+We top dress the garlic bed at this time with the herring eggs on seaweed that typically washes up at the high tide line a week or two after the annual herring spawn.
+This fertilizer is rich in nitrogen and available when garlic needs nitrogen the most.

 Towards the end of June, you will see the flower stalks of garlic start to form.
 They are called "scapes."
 Removing the scapes will allow the garlic bulbs to be the focus of the plant's energy instead of the flower head.